boa-z/KaoYan/ky-english/writing/Writing.md

 You should write about 100 words on ANSWER SHEET.
 (10 points) Do not use your own name.
 Use "Li Ming" instead.

+### 2024 S4 PA Answer v20241215

+Dear Jack,

+I'm writing this letter to discuss our upcoming survey on the protection of old houses in the ancient town.
+I would like to propose a plan for our research and would appreciate your input.

+Regarding the survey, there are several steps I would like to propose.
+First of all, we can collect background information about the old houses, focusing on their history and current condition.
+What’s more, interviews with local residents and officials should be conducted to understand their perspectives and gain valuable insights.
+In addition, we could take photos and document examples of both well-preserved and damaged structures to provide visual evidence.
+For more details, you could refer to the attachment below.

+I would appreciate it if you could take my plan into serious consideration.
+Please let me know your thoughts or any suggestions you might have.
+Looking forward to your reply!

+Best regards,
+Li Ming

+参考分数: 9/10

 ## 2024 S4 PB

 48 Directions: